Software Infrastructure

 One thing will not work for users though : the indexing.
 The installation of indexing mechanism in doxygen is currently not terribly flexible and fixed values were chosen so that clicking on the Search index link will go to the cgi searching the entire main documentation pages.

 As a last note, doxygen understands ABSOLUTE path names only and therefore, doxycron.pl will die out if you try to use relative paths as the arguments.
-Just as a reminder, /titi/toto is an absolute path while things like ./or /tata are relative path.
+Just as a reminder, /titi/toto is an absolute path while things like ./or ./tata are relative path.

 HPSS tools & services

 • How to retrieve files from HPSS.
-The Data Carousel
+Please, use the Data Carousel and ONLY the DataCarousel.

 • Archiving into HPSS